501urchin/gv/README.md

 // Schema takes in func(info *T) error.
 // T represents the data you pass into Validate, so you can reference it
-// inside the validation function and write custom logic per field.
-// this is how gv avoids reflection and keeps allocations to a minimum. dataSchema := gv.Schema(func(info *Data) error {
+// inside the validation function and write custom logic per field. dataSchema := gv.Schema(func(info *Data) error {
 	return gv.First(
 		gv.String(info.Name).Required().Min(3).Max(25).Validate(),